mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

     unit system will be used.
 With the LJ unit systems, all quantities are unitless.
 All masses, distances, and energies are specified as multiples of :math:`m`, :math:`\sigma`, and :math:`\epsilon`, which are the mass and LJ parameters of the atoms.
-Other quantities are specified from these 3 paraters, such as:
+Other quantities are specified from these 3 parameters, such as:

     - the time is in :math:`\sqrt{m \sigma^2 / \epsilon}`,